SCENE 01 / BOOM OPERATORS

 Experienced boom operators for film, TV, and commercial productions throughout Canada.

+Here is how this works in practice.
 Boom operators are skilled technicians who position microphones to capture clean dialogue and atmospheric sound on set.
 From Pinewood Toronto Studios to Vancouver's Bridge Studios, our boom operators deliver precision dialogue capture across Canada's busiest production hubs.
-Working in close coordination with the sound mixer, a boom operator must anticipate actor movement, avoid shadows, and maintain optimal mic placement throughout each take.
+Working in close planning with the sound mixer, a boom operator must expect actor movement, avoid shadows, and keep optimal mic placement across each take.

-We connect you with experienced boom operators across Canada who bring precision, stamina, and strong on-set awareness to your sound department.
-Whether shooting at Mel's Studios in Montreal or on location in the Canadian Rockies, our operators deliver audio that meets CBC/Radio-Canada and international broadcast standards.
-Our team matches operators to your production's pace and style, ensuring consistently clean audio across all shooting conditions.
+Here is the short of it.
+We connect you with skilled boom operators across Canada who bring precision, stamina, and strong on-set awareness to your sound department.
+Whether shooting at Mel's Studios in Montreal or on location in the Canadian Rockies, our operators deliver audio that meets CBC/Radio-Canada and global broadcast standards.
+Our team matches operators to your production's pace and style, making sure always clean audio across all shooting conditions.

 Capabilities